dpmagill/iphys-toolbox/README.md

 ## Implementation

 For a detailed discussion on the implmentation of FacePulseRate, see file FacePulseRate.m.
-Addition discussion is included in the helper files to FacePulseRate.m.
+Additional discussion is included in the helper files to FacePulseRate.m.

 ## License and Third-Party Copyright Notices